takuhiro55/testRJMJ/README.md

 # testRJMJ

 This project is the test of decoupling RJMJ project.
-I took Character classes from the original RJMJ and modified them slightly.
+I took Character classes and AsciiArt from the original RJMJ and modified them slightly.

 Some features: